Support roommates of patients with bipolar disorder, while helping them be better allies to the patient?

 Tracking emotional wellbeing.

 Patients with bipolar disorder can log their daily emotions via a wearable bracelet that also tracks their sleep and visualizes the composite data on the e-ink surface of the wearable.

-Need: Patients with bipolar disorder desire to track their key indicators of mood, emotional state and sleep, as part of their cognitive therapy.
+Because patients with bipolar disorder want to track their key indicators of mood, emotional state and sleep, as part of their cognitive therapy.